 “What do you offer for their lives?”

 The 1925 film implements a few clever visuals to highlight unspoken things.
 My favourite of these is that Raoul wears a #2 on his uniform collar, to suggest that he will always be Christine’s second choice, and that he is second in line for his family’s fortune.
 This fortune is far more important in the novel, as Phillipe dies mysteriously, and Raoul goes missing, leading some to believe that Raoul killed his brother because he wanted to marry Christine, a girl without fortune.
-Silent films have an incredibly small area and time to verbally communicate with viewers, and so moments like this #2 are crucial.
-The other way to convey meaning is through title cards.
+Silent films rely on visuals, and so moments like this #2 are crucial.
+The only other way to convey meaning is through title cards.
 These cards must establish as much meaning as possible in as few words.
 Those chosen words say a great deal about the film and are well worth close reading.
 For instance, the film describes the Phantom’s lair as “a black lake, hidden from man and the sun”, which describes both the literal location as well as the Phantom’s inherently evil position.
 Beyond our world and heaven, hidden away in a forgotten place, forgotten even by the sun.
 Whatever he does here is forsaken and unseen by God.
 The wording also suggests that Christine is in terrible danger because, unlike the Phantom, she belongs to the sun and the world of man.
 The environment is not compatible, and she will die if she stays.
 Her name is, after all, Christine, as in Christian or Christianity.
 You could read Christine and the Phantom’s relationship as a metaphor for religion and God if you would like, but I am not particularly interested in that myself.
 I will note that the 1925 film further establishes how deep and hellish this environment is through its lake, which mirrors the tall columns and makes it seem like they are extending further down.
 Stretching to hell but also illustrating that this is an altered place, where strange inhuman things exist.